-A smart contract audit is a time-boxed security-based code review on your smart contract or protocol.
+A smart contract security audit is a time-boxed security-based code review on your smart contract or protocol.
 An auditor's goal is to find as many vulnerabilities as possible and educate the client on ways to improve the security of their codebase moving forward.

 Smart contract auditors use manual and automated tools to find these vulnerabilities.